boyonglin/google-maps-extension/README.md

 - [x] Quick search using shortcuts (Ctrl+Shift+S / ⌘+Shift+S) or right-click on the highlighted text.
 - [x] Use shortcuts (Alt+Shift+S / Ctrl+Shift+S) or click the icon to open the extension and start searching.
 - [x] Open the extension to access your Search History (up to 10) and redirect to Google Maps.
-- [x] Click the &#xF4BB; icon to save your spots in Favorite List for quick access without limitation.
+- [x] Click the `Patch plus` icon to save your spots in Favorite List for quick access without limitation.
 - [x] Switch to Delete Mode to cross out your Search History or Favorite List individually.
-- [ ] Organize favorite list
+- [ ] Organize the favorite list

 ---